uxlfoundation/oneapi-construction-kit/README.md

 # oneAPI Construction Kit

 The oneAPI Construction Kit is a framework to provide implementations of open standards, such as OpenCL, for a wide range of devices.
 The oneAPI Construction Kit can be used to build with the oneAPI Toolkit.
-The oneAPI Toolkit includes support for various open standards, such as OpenMP, SYCL, and DPC++.
-DPC++ is based on the SYCL programming model, which allows to write single-source C++ code that can target both CPUs and GPUs.
+The oneAPI Toolkit includes support for various open standards, such as OpenMP and SYCL.
+It includes DPC++, which provides the SYCL programming model, which allows writing single-source C++ code that can target both CPUs and GPUs.
 To get more information on oneAPI, please visit https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html.
+For full documentation, see https://uxlfoundation.github.io/oneapi-construction-kit/ock/index.html.

 The oneAPI Construction Kit is part of the [UXL Foundation].